 Eunice returned to the sun room and now the hot tea was cold.
 She promised God it would only take a few minutes to warm the tea.
 She added cream and sugar, and looking at the stove clock, it was already two-thirty.
 Back to the sofa in the sun-room, she opened the Bible to read Proverbs while sipping rewarmed tea.

 Then a message alert tone came from her mobile phone.
 She decided to wait until later to read the message.
 But several more alert tones kept coming.
 Curiosity caused her to pause again and check the phone messages.
 Apparently, her friend Lois had become stranded in her car on the way home from her doctor’s appointment.
-Lois had no idea why her car just stopped in the middle of the street, but sending out messages for help to the first one who responds, she said in her frantic messages.
+Lois had no idea why her car just stopped in the middle of the street, but she was sending out messages for help to the first one who responds, she said in her frantic messages.

 “I’m sorry Eunice…such a bother I am…I was going to be brave…not tell anyone about the cancer…kept it secret for almost an hour…” Lois laughed at herself.